Introduction to Web Mapping

 Second, add the centroids layer, but style it as points.
 For now, all points should have the same size but different fill based on who won the 2016 presidential election.
 Also, comment out the popup functions by adding

-at the begging of the code block and*/
+//at the beginning of each line or/*at the begging of the code block and*/at the end

-file looks like this.
-Notice that we’ve changed the zoom
+The map.js file looks like this.
+Notice that we’ve changed the zoom, the maxZoom, the minZoom, the center and the maxBounds.

 mapboxgl.accessToken = 'Your access token';